caige-kelly/interpreter/README.md

 # Ripple

+> ⚠️ **Early Development**: This README describes Ripple's vision.
+> Currently, only basic language features are implemented.

 **Operational scripts that don't lie about failures**

 Stop duct-taping together bash, Python, cron, systemd, and logging just to run reliable automation.
 Ripple is a functional, pipeline-oriented language designed specifically for operational scripts—with built-in scheduling, supervision, and observability.